biicode/docs/examples/google-test-tutorial.rst

 **Download all the files:** :download:`math_ext.cpp <../_static/code/cpp/examples/google-test-tutorial/math_ext.cpp>` :download:`math_ext.h <../_static/code/cpp/examples/google-test-tutorial/math_ext.h>`

-Using Google Tests with biicode is very simple.
-You just have to include "google/gtest/gtest.h" which contains c files of gtest.
+Now than we have a class we can test it with Google Test.
+You just have to include ``google/gtest/gtest.h``.

-To check that the factorial function runs fine, make a main_test.cpp like this:
+To check that the factorial function behaves as expected put main_test.cpp with the rest of source files:

 **main_test.cpp**